A warm welcome from Nick and Caroline at the Seaham

 Sean the previous owner, who many of our returning Guests remember, is a real character.
 He smoothed our transition by staying on with us for a few days to show us the ropes, although he moved away from the area we are still in touch and count him as a friend.

 During our first two years we couldn’t quite shake off the feeling that we too were on Holiday, and didn’t miss a chance to take a stroll on the beach or explore the many delights of the surrounding area.
-Seven years on and we still feel the buzz of living in such a fabulous location and welcoming many lovely and interesting Guests to our house to enjoy the delights of Weymouth and Dorset time and again.
+Nine years on and we still feel the buzz of living in such a fabulous location and welcoming many lovely and interesting Guests to our house to enjoy the delights of Weymouth and Dorset time and again.

 Do we miss Oxford and the friends and family we left behind?
 Well yes but not that much as it turns out, many of them love Weymouth too and they just can’t keep away!
 So this is how we run our B & B, welcoming our guests like our friends, we hope you will enjoy The Seaham and Weymouth as much as we do.